War: how spending days in fear can be bad for your mental health - 03/18/2022

 According to psychologist Herbert Saldanha, some signs can identify when fear is taking over the person.
 The first is how often episodes happen over a given period.
 “If symptoms persist for six months or more, that could be an indication that it’s time to seek help.”

 He also points out that cultural contextual factors must be taken into account in the assessment by the health professional.
-Excessive fear, persistent and as a disproportionate response to a real risk that presents itself must significantly impact the social and professional functioning of the individual.
+Excessive, persistent fear and as a disproportionate response to a real risk that presents itself must significantly impact the individual’s social and professional functioning.
 “In these cases, a psychologist or psychiatrist should be consulted for an adequate evaluation, taking into account the patient’s sociocultural context and his life history and family history to assess the influence of possible genetic factors.”

 Techniques can help reduce anxiety